ZeynepKURI/Classifying-fish/README.md

 3. Run the project using Jupyter Notebook or Python scripts.

 ## Acknowledgments
-- A Large Scale Fish Dataset: [Link to Dataset]
+- A Large Scale Fish Dataset:  https://www.kaggle.com/datasets/crowww/a-large-scale- fish-dataset/data
 - Special thanks to all contributors and the community for their continuous support.